Fruit, vegetable exports down 9.9% in Jan-FebWednesday, March 13,2019

 Strong growth was seen in the Republic of Korea (up 68.2%), the Netherlands (up 60.2%), Australia (up 54.8%) and the United Arab Emirates (up 36.8%).

 The reduction was attributed to fluctuations of the fruit and vegetable market in February due to the prolonged Lunar New Year (Tet holiday).

 In 2018, the U.S. was one of the markets with the most impressive growth of 37% compared to 2017.
 It is forecast that Viet Nam?s fruit exports to the U.S. will continue seeing high growth thanks to the export of mangoes.

-Imports of seafood slightly decreased in first 2 months
+Exports of cashew nuts decreased in first four months

-Vietnam’s imports and exports of petroleum in first two months of 2019
+Iron and steel imports in first four months of 2019

 Viet Nam to become Asia’s next high-performing economy

 Mekong Delta fruit farmers enjoy bumper harvest, high prices